Food Safety Training Requirements for Cottage Food Businesses

 - seeds, like sunflower, sesame, and chia seeds

-- dry mixes, like spices, baking or granola mix, or coffee
+- dry mixes, like spices, baking or granola mixes, and coffee

-- baked goods, like cookies, cakes, muffins, breads
+- baked goods, like cookies, cakes, muffins, and breads

-These foods don’t offer bacteria the environment or nutrients they need to survive and multiply.
+These foods don’t provide bacteria with the environment or nutrients they need to survive and multiply.

 As such, they are less likely to make people sick from a foodborne illness.